JasonLeonnn/paygard/README.md

 ![Grafana](https://img.shields.io/badge/Grafana-Dashboard-F46800?logo=grafana)
 ![License](https://img.shields.io/badge/license-MIT-green)

-**Paygard** is a Go-based backend system for **financial transaction monitoring and anomaly detection**, designed like a production-ready fintech system.
+**Jalytics** is a Go-based backend system for **financial transaction monitoring and anomaly detection**, designed like a production-ready fintech system.
 It features real-time metrics, alerts, and visual dashboards with Prometheus and Grafana.

 ## 💡 Motivation